Join In Section

 - You must be respectful and follow the directions of parade officials,police officers and others charged with keeping the parade a safe and fun experience.

-- Line-up is first come, first served and begins at Noon on the day of the parade at Cedar Field (25th Street & Cedar Avenue).
+- Line-up is first come, first served and begins at 11:00am on the day of the parade at Cedar Field (25th Street & Cedar Avenue).

-- Rain date is the Sunday after the scheduled date.
+- Rain date is Sunday, May 14th.
 Please listen to KFAI or WCCO radio to check if weather looks questionable.
 The parade has only been postponed once due to weather conditions.

 - Groups that do not enter along Bloomington will be asked to wait until the entire parade has passed before joining in.
 Please do not enter the parade once it is going down Bloomington Ave.